Medi-Cal Eligibility

 • Applicant has withdrawn the CalWORKs application.

-In situations where cash applicants do not qualify for cash, Medi-Cal eligibility must be explored.
+In situations where cash applicants do not qualify for cash aid, Medi-Cal eligibility must be explored.
+Refer to the CalWORKs Denials section of Medi-Cal Handbook Loss of Contact.

 Cash Aid Discontinued